Edge channels in a graphene Fabry-Perot interferometer

-where $s_{\beta\alpha}$ is the scattering amplitude from incoming state $\alpha$ in the left lead to outgoing state $\beta$ in the right lead, $v_{\alpha}$ and $v_{\beta}$ are the group velocities for those states, all at the Fermi energy $\epsilon_F$. $s_{\beta\alpha}$ is obtained from the Green's function that connects the first and last slices (where the leads are attached) of the scattering region.\cite{Zoz96, Xu08, Ihn21} The wave functions $\Psi_{\alpha}$ inside the scattering region are obtained from the wave functions at the first and last slices, transmission amplitude for $\alpha$ and the Green's function \eqref{eq:Green} by applying Dyson equation recursively as described in Ref. \onlinecite{Zoz96-1}.
+where $t_{\beta\alpha}$ is the transmission coefficient from incoming state $\alpha$ in the left lead to outgoing state $\beta$ in the right lead, $s_{\beta\alpha}$ is the corresponding scattering amplitude, $v_{\alpha}$ and $v_{\beta}$ are the group velocities for those states, all at the Fermi energy $\epsilon_F$. $s_{\beta\alpha}$ is obtained from the Green's function that connects the first and last slices of the scattering region, see Appendix \ref{app:B}.
+Another quantity of interest is the probability of electron density $|\Psi_{\alpha}|^2$ (the wave functions modulus), which is obtained from the wave functions in the leads, $s_{\beta\alpha}$ and the Green's function \eqref{eq:Green} by applying Dyson equation as described in Appendix \ref{app:B}.